dstackai/dstack/docs/docs/guides/troubleshooting.md

 ## Reporting issues

-When you encounter a problem and need help, it's essential to report it as a [GitHub issue :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/new/choose){:target="_blank"}.
+When you encounter a problem, please report it as a [GitHub issue :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/new/choose){:target="_blank"}.

+If you have a question or need help, feel free to ask it in our [Discord server](https://discord.gg/u8SmfwPpMd).

-> When bringing up issues on Discord, please include the steps to reproduce.
+> When bringing up issues, always include the steps to reproduce.

 ### Steps to reproduce